Her Campus Logo Her Campus Logo

 He knows how much I love to tell it.”

-Gia is a third-year strategic communication student at The Ohio State University from Carroll, Ohio.
-Creative writing is one of her favorite hobbies as she gets to write about her interests.
-Her interests include reading, listening to music, coffee, experimenting with fashion, baking, journaling, fitness and wellness.
+Gia is a fourth-year strategic communication student at The Ohio State University from Columbus, Ohio.
+Her interests include reading and music.